redaphid/resume/combined-octoblu-and-meshblu..md

 Full stack development of Meshblu, an internet of things platform, and development work on practical solutions based on that platform.

 Meshblu can connect hundreds different of services, internet of things devices, and hobby projects to each by translating them to a common messaging system.

+I did resarch, design, and development on these projects and multiple connectors within, as well as led teams in the development of each.